Multi-species McKean-Vlasov dynamics in non-convex landscapes: Introduction

 \subsection{Outline of the paper}

 The rest of the paper is organized as follows.
 In Section~\ref{sec:prelim}, we present some preliminary results on the multi-species interacting particle system and its mean-field limit, including the well-posedness of the multi-species McKean-Vlasov SDE, propagation of chaos, characterization of the stationary states and the associated free-energy functional.
 In Section~\ref{sec:inv_meas} we study the invariant probability measures (the existence in the small-noise case, the existence and uniqueness when the diffusion coefficients are large, the phase transition under the structural assumptions).
 In Section~\ref{sec:lin_stab} we study the linear stability analysis of stationary states.
 In Section~\ref{sec:converg} we show that, under appropriate assumptions, solutions of the mean-field coupled PDE system converge to a stationary state.
 Finally, in the appendices, we collect some technical results: in Appendix~\ref{app:pogacar} we study the algebraic equations characterizing the stationary states in the limit of vanishing noise.
 In Section~\ref{app:quadr}, we prove that the quadratic confining potentials may lead to a non-uniqueness of the steady state.

-Finally, in Appendix~\ref{app:converg} a technical result which is central in proving the convergence to the stationary state is proved.
+Finally, in Appendix~\ref{app:converg} a technical result which is central in {describing the limiting set (in the long time)} is proved.